 What are your thoughts?
 Have you ever felt left in the dark concerning how to connect with your manager?

 Dr. Marla Gottschalk is an Industrial/Organizational Psychologist.
-Her program: The Core for Managers — focuses on the importance of building core stability to a strong team.
+Her program: The Core Training Series for Managers — focuses on the importance of building core stability to a strong team.
 A charter member of the LinkedIn Influencer Program since 2012 — her thoughts on work life have appeared in various outlets including Talent Zoo, Forbes, Quartz and The Huffington Post.